tik9/tik9.github.io/README.md

 Function|Page|Comment
 -|-|-
-listener scroll button|all|works only if needed / if page has content to scroll Stackexchange api|Stackexchange|maybe it can be pulled before showing the page Github repo api|Github|in planning: jekyll-github-metadata plugin with GitHub API version 3 {:.table-striped .table-bordered}
+Game development | Breakout | code taken from MDN (Mozilla) and w3school Github repo api|Github|in planning: jekyll-github-metadata plugin with GitHub API version 3 Listener scroll button | All | reacts to length of page Stackexchange api | Stackexchange | can be improved {:.table-striped .table-bordered}

 <br><br>